Failure to Diagnose Kidney Disease Attorneys in Miami

 The Effects of Failure to Diagnose and Treat Kidney Diseases

 The most common effect of failure to diagnose and treat kidney disease is kidney failure.
+Kidney failure affects over 750,000 people in the United States each year.
 The symptoms of kidney failure include difficulty breathing, weakness, swelling, fatigue, and confusion.
 Advanced cases can cause abnormal heart palpitations and sudden death.
 Unfortunately, kidney failure may not show any outward signs until advanced stages.
 Proper diagnosis procedures and tests can help catch kidney diseases before they permanently impact the patient.

 Who Is Liable?